-When you Send a Link for an asset to others, they can perform limited actions: view a shared asset, and optionally download it or add comments to it.
+When you send a link for an asset to others, they can perform limited actions: view a shared asset, and optionally download it or add comments to it.
 With collaborations, your collaborators can do everything that can be done with a shared asset.
 They can also make changes to assets within a collaboration.
-Collaborators can rename, move, add, and delete assets in a collaboration, among other tasks.
+Collaborators can rename, move, add, and delete assets in

 Log in to your Creative Cloud account and navigate to the folder or library on which you want to collaborate.
-Click the
+Select the

 Enter the email address of the person you want to include in the collaboration and click the Invite button.
 To invite multiple collaborators, enter a list of email addresses separated by a comma or semicolon.
 Add more collaborators, and/or click the close button (X) to exit the dialog.

 If a collaborator renames the collaboration’s top-level folder, it only changes locally and doesn’t affect the name of the folder for other collaborators.
 However, if a subfolder within a collaboration is renamed, the change is reflected for all collaborators.

 If the owner renames the collaboration’s top-level folder, it does not affect the name of the folder for any of the existing collaborators.
 But, if any new collaborators are added after this point, they will see the folder with the new name.